-You can find everything you need in Columbia—and enjoy plenty of southern hospitality in the process.
 Whether you’ve come to town for a day of shopping, socializing, and dining or you just need to run a few errands and find one perfect gift for someone special, you can count on this vibrant city.
-And it helps to know the lay of the land before you arrive, and locals and savvy travelers flock to these shopping districts to make a day of browsing and buying:
+It helps to know the lay of the land before you arrive, and locals and savvy travelers flock to these shopping districts to make a day of browsing and buying:

 Just down the hill, historic Five Points beckons.
-Though it’s within walking distance of USC and popular with students, the funky village offers something for everyone.
+Though it’s within walking distance of UofSC and popular with students, the funky village district offers something for everyone.
 You’ll find local art, contemporary clothing, barber shops, home goods, and quirky décor.
-Make a day of it and enjoy lunch at a sidewalk café or stick around for happy hour when your day is done.
-Five Points is its own community and you’re welcome to join!

-The Vista has always boasted art galleries, upscale restaurants, and antiques stores.
+The Vista has long been home to art galleries, upscale restaurants, and antiques stores.
 Today the destination has even more to offer.
-You’ll find national retailers and restaurants, with dining options from casual to elegant, as well as local shops that have been there for years, offering art, jewelry, antiques and home furnishings.
-Adluh Flour and other mill buildings offer a glimpse into the Vista’s history.
-The area is also host to the South Carolina State Museum (with its own fun gift shop) and EdVenture, a great stop for kids who need a break from shopping.
+You’ll find national retailers alongside local shops original to the district offering art, jewelry, antiques and home furnishings.
+The area is also host to the South Carolina State Museum and EdVenture (attractions with their own fun gift shops) and the Columbia SC Visitors Center, with Columbia SC swag and local finds.

-We’d be remiss if we didn’t tell you to spend some time in Lexington.
-Main Street in Lexington has a small-town feel, where shoppers can find what they need and enjoy the warm weather as they window shop.
-Follow the locals to Lexington’s Old Mill, built more than a century ago, now home to restaurants, shops, and offices.
+Main Street in Lexington has a small-town feel, where shoppers can find men’s and ladies’ clothing boutiques and enjoy the warm weather as they window shop.